arcadesdude/ansible-windows/scripts/README.md

 ## Upgrade-PowerShell.ps1
 The `Upgrade-PowerShell.ps1` script is used to upgrade the installed version of PowerShell on a Windows host to a newer version.
-Ansible requires at least version `3.0` to be install but some modules may require a newer version.

 jborean did an excellent job with this script :D